mi3nts/AirQualityAnalysisWorkflows/influxdb/grafana-docker/README.md

 create any library panels if they are to be provisioned on startup.
 I (Eric) have deleted the `libraryPanel` property of all panels in the dashboard json created by John, to get it to load properly.

-Grafana generates a random UID for everything unless provided.
-So, I have manually provided a UID in the InfluxDB datasource, which should be referenced in every dashbaord which uses InfluxDB.
+Grafana generates a random UID for everything unless provided—including datasources.
+So, I have manually provided a UID in the InfluxDB datasource, which should be referenced in every dashboard which uses InfluxDB.

+The provisioning docs are wrong for plugin installation.
+To install plugins, use the `GF_INSTALL_PLUGINS` environment variable.
+The format is a comma-separated list of identifiers.

 ## Additional Information